 Proposition 1.
-At any time t, any of all the possible selections of k nodes B_t^k is sufficient to reconstruct the original fragments only if the disjoint paths condition is provided at time step t = 1 (by the code graph) and the repair degree $d \ge k$.
+At any time t, any possible selection of k nodes B_t^k is sufficient to reconstruct the original fragments only if the disjoint paths condition is provided at time step t = 1 (by the code graph) and the repair degree is $d \ge k$.